berty/berty/README.md

 You can `go run` or `go install` the CLI tool located in `go/cmd/berty`.
 The two main command line utilities are:

-- `berty mini`: a CLI messaging app using the Berty Protocol.
+- `berty mini`: a CLI messaging app using the Wesh Protocol.
-- `berty daemon`: a full node manageable through the Berty Protocol API.
+- `berty daemon`: a full node manageable through the Wesh Protocol API.

 ## Introduction

 > **Warning**: Berty is still under active development and should not yet be used to exchange sensitive data.

-**[Berty](https://berty.tech/)** is a privacy-first messaging application built on top of [the Berty Protocol](https://berty.tech/docs/protocol/).
+**[Berty](https://berty.tech/)** is a privacy-first messaging application built on top of [the Wesh Protocol](https://berty.tech/docs/protocol/).

 - *Secure and private* :
     - Messages are end-to-end encrypted by default